-All students will receive written notice of this policy at least once each year.
+All students will receive written notice of this Policy at least once each year.

-STUDENT DRUG/ALCOHOL ABUSE (Please refer to policy JICH)
+Student Drug/Alcohol Abuse (Please refer to Policy JICH)

-Legal drugs, over the counter drugs, or those which a student has on prescription and carries onto school property for ingestion as prescribed by a doctor, will be kept and dispensed only by the school nurse or principal's office.
+Legal drugs, over the counter drugs, or those which a student has on prescription and carries onto school property for ingestion as prescribed by a doctor, will be kept, and dispensed, only by the school nurse or Principal's office.

 Taking of illegal drugs or alcohol, and/or possession of same, in any form, is not permitted at any time.
-Parents will be informed immediately if a pupil is in violation of this policy, and the matter will be brought to the attention of the proper authorities.
+Parent(s)/guardian(s) will be informed immediately if a student is in violation of this Policy, and the matter will be brought to the attention of the proper authorities.

-- A. In case a student appears to be under drug/alcohol influence, the parent will be notified by school authorities to come for the student and remove him/her to his/her home or to medical facilities. - B. In severe cases, if the parent/guardian or school doctor will not or cannot come to school, the principal is authorized to call an ambulance to remove the student to the hospital.
-Parents will be notified of this action and be responsible for the incurred expenses. - C. Upon reasonable evidence of the illegal possession and/or use of drugs/alcohol by any student on school property, the student will be suspended from school for at least 5 days.
-A conference with the parents, child and principal should be held as soon as possible. - D. Any student found selling, distributing or giving away illegal drugs or alcohol will be turned over to police authorities immediately and suspended from school at once. - E. Any student convicted in court of illegally selling drugs on or off school property will be suspended from school.
+- A. In case a student appears to be under drug/alcohol influence, the parent(s)/legal guardian(s) will be notified by school authorities to come for the student and remove them to their home or to medical facilities. - B. In severe cases, if the parent(s)/guardian(s), or school doctor, will not or cannot come to school, the Principal is authorized to call an ambulance to remove the student to the hospital.
+Parent(s)/guardian(s) will be notified of this action and be responsible for the incurred expenses. - C. Upon reasonable evidence of the illegal possession and/or, use of drugs/alcohol by any student on school property, the student will be suspended from school for at least 5 days.
+A conference with the parent(s)/guardian(s), child and Principal should be held as soon as possible. - D. Any student found selling, distributing, or giving away illegal drugs or alcohol, will be turned over to police authorities immediately, and suspended from school at once. - E. Any student convicted in court of illegally selling drugs on or off school property will be suspended from school.